Pulse Memorial and Museum: Temporary memorial efforts

-Design and construction
+Design

 The onePULSE Foundation released a request for proposals in March 2019, with proposals being due by January 31, 2020.
 Six finalists were selected from the total 68 submissions received, with the final design being chosen from Coldefy & Associes with RDAI.
 The selection process was completed by a blue-ribbon jury made up of representatives from onePulse, the Orlando community, architect professionals, and others.
 The decision was made as a collective group, with consideration in mind to the over 2,300 comments that were submitted from the victims' families, survivors, and the community with recommendations for memorial concepts.

-The current design includes several pieces that come together to form a community presence and dedicated reflective, interactive, and connective spaces.
-The National Pulse Memorial has the focus of serving as a quiet and peaceful garden setting, and is set to include different symbolic features such as 49 trees, 49 color lines, and a reflecting pool surrounding the Pulse building, to honor the 49 victims lost in the events of the Pulse shooting.
-A separate museum will be located at 438 West Kaley Street, Orlando, FL 32806, and will be erected in a shape representing a growing flower.
-The museum will serve as an interactive center to learn, gather, and host community programming.
-In total, the project is set to cost $45 million to complete.
-Entrance to the memorial will be free year-round, but the museum will have an admission charge.
+The latest design included several pieces that come together to form a community presence and dedicated reflective, interactive, and connective spaces.
+The National Pulse Memorial would have the focus of serving as a quiet and peaceful garden setting, and was set to include different symbolic features such as 49 trees, 49 color lines, and a reflecting pool surrounding the Pulse building, to honor the 49 victims lost in the events of the Pulse shooting.
+A separate museum would be located at 438 West Kaley Street, Orlando, FL 32806, and would be erected in a shape representing a growing flower.
+The museum would serve as an interactive center to learn, gather, and host community programming.
+The project was set to cost $45 million to complete.
+Entrance to the memorial would be free year-round, but the museum would have an admission charge.
 Architectural renderings and videos have been made available to the public to view and comment on the onePULSE foundation's website.

 The plans have received some criticism from survivors and families of victims for being too large and expensive, as well as due to unpermitted renovations and code violations documented at the nightclub at the time of the shooting.
+In late October 2023, onePULSE's plans for the Memorial and Museum were permanently suspended.
+The City of Orlando approved a purchase of the site to convert the temporary memorial into a permanent one.
+In December 2023, Mayor Buddy Dyer announced an approach in which the city will utilize the existing 501c3 and establish the Orlando United Pulse Memorial Fund, in an effort to raise funds for the permanent memorial.
+The fund will hope to raise from community donations, such as from local businesses, community organizations, and individuals.

+Street art memorial

+A rainbow crossing, sometimes called the Pulse Memorial rainbow crosswalk, was painted near the memorial in 2017 and painted over in 2025.
+Soon afterwards, people colored the sidewalk with chalk in opposition to the painting over as law enforcement watched and warned them to stay out of the street.